ember-bootstrap/ember-bootstrap-changeset-validations/README.md

 ## Copyright and license

-Code and documentation copyright 2017 kaliber5 GmbH.
+Code and documentation copyright 2017 kaliber5 GmbH and contributors.
 Code released under [the MIT license](LICENSE.md).